open-sauced/maintainer-intro-course/maintainer-powerups.md

 #### Linter

 Most open source repositories have linters that run on each pull request.
 Linter is a tool for detecting potential errors and maintaining a consistent code style in a project.
-This action can help you keep the code quality and achieve a more readable and consistent style.
-[Super-Linter](https://github.com/marketplace/actions/super-linter) is one of the most used actions for linter.
+[Super-Linter](https://github.com/marketplace/actions/super-linter) is one of the most used actions.
+This action can help you maintain code quality and achieve a more readable and consistent style.

 #### Deployed Previews

-You want to be able to view changes, especially visual ones, without having to ship them to production.
+You want to be able to view changes, especially visual ones, without shipping them to production.
 Having these previews in every pull request with [Netlify](https://docs.netlify.com/site-deploys/deploy-previews/) or [Vercel](https://vercel.com/features/previews) lets you preview changes before merging the pull request.

 #### Issue and Pull Request Scripts